Nullo Mountain Vineyard

-These wines, all from the Nullo Mountain vineyard, comprise the Louee Riesling, Louee Pinot Grigio and the Louee ‘Late Picked’ Riesling.
+These wines, all from the Nullo Mountain vineyard, comprise the Nullo Mountain Riesling, Sauvignon Blanc, Pinot Gris and the ‘Late Picked’ Riesling.

 High elevation, lower alcohols and letting the terroir dominate is at the soul of David’s winemaking.
 I’m a fan of dry Riesling styles of the ‘70s, with the lower alcohol, fresh acidity and slow ageing potential.

 David’s history of making delicate Semillon from the Hunter Valley, which has a similar frame, can be seen in these wines, with the duality of vibrant freshness and the ability to develop complexity from slow ageing in the bottle.

 Lowe has two vineyards in the Rylstone region (certified organic and biodynamic).
 Part of the Mudgee GI, the Nullo Vineyard is one of the highest planting of vines in Australia at 1100 metres.

 The Nullo Mountain vineyard was planted in 1996 by Louee Wines founders Rod James and Tony Maxwell.
 Since the brand’s inception, the wines have been made by David Lowe.
 In 2011, the Louee and Lowe businesses merged.